 Hotspotting from an iPad or iPhone via Blueooth.
 I used wifi for hotspotting for quite a while, and finally gave up because it was extremely slow to initiate.
 When I switched to connecting via Bluetooth, I was very pleased … at first.
 It connects about five times faster.

 The trouble: The quick connection is soon spoiled: it gets dropped after extremely brief idle periods, forcing me to (quickly!) reconnect several times per working session.

 Authy desktop app.
 This one’s a hard app to explain, but basically all it needs to do is connect to an iPhone app and get a number.
 That’s it.

 The trouble: All it ever does is flash and complain that it “cannot find iPhone.”
 It will pair.
 But it will take its sweet time, and then sit around complaining about not being able to pair for the rest of the day.
 Fantastic!
 And still flaky even after version 1.3 allegedly “improved the reliability of the blueooth connection.”
 Not even close.
-In a couple months, it has not once been able to do its job when I needed it.
-Ridiculous.
+In a couple months, it was not once able to do its job when I needed it.
+Ridiculous, and long since abandoned.